 MPH, Emory University, 2005

 BA, Pomona College, 2000

-Very broadly, my research explores the question: How does global health policy get made, and what happens on the ground as those policies are implemented in local health systems?
+My research explores the complexities of global health policymaking and implementation.
 I am a medical anthropologist, and my aim in my work is to gain as rich an understanding as possible of the social structures and cultural norms both of health systems and of the communities they serve.

 Areas of particular interest include: